 The Cellnex Telecom Group has implemented a risk management model that has been approved and is monitored by the Audit and Control Committee, and is applicable to all business and corporate units in countries where the Group operates.
-The risk management model is aimed at effectively ensuring that the Group's objectives are achieved i) Risk related to the environment in which the Group operates and risks stemming from the specific nature of its business
+The risk management model is aimed at effectively ensuring that the Group's objectives are achieved.